what is a layoff

 3. Collect Final Paycheck

-Gather information about the rules for pay when it comes to a layoff from your Human Resource Department.
+Gather information about the pay rules when it comes to a layoff from your Human Resource Department.
 Some companies may offer partial pay or a minimum support compensation to you on a monthly basis based on the years of your service in the company.
-Some companies may offer a severance pay as a compensation for your layoff, especially if it's a permanent layoff that you are facing.
+Some companies may offer severance pay as compensation for your layoff, especially if it's a permanent layoff that you are facing.
 After acquainting with the policy of compensation for layoff, find out when you will receive your final paycheck.
 Some companies may give the paycheck after clearing your accounts with the company after a few days of your layoff.
-Some companies may do so on a more urgent basis or on a monthly basis in the form of partial allowance (in case of a temporary layoff).
+Some companies may do so on a more urgent basis or every month in the form of a partial allowance (in case of a temporary layoff).

 4. Check for Severance Pay